nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - `"implementations"`: a list of implementation objects: usable definitions of the views.
 Each implementation is a one-field object where the field name discriminates between various kinds of views.
-Below, this standard defines 2 of those kinds, `"michelson-storage-view"` and `"rest-api-query"`, further deriving standards may add new ones.
+Below, this standard defines 2 of those kinds, `"michelsonStorageView"` and `"restApiQuery"`, further deriving standards may add new ones.
 - `"pure"` (optional, default: `false`): a boolean “tag” advertising that the view should be considered *a (pure) function* of the storage of the contract